 Cut out caffeine

-Although sugar can give a burst of energy, it’s short-lived and can cause uneven blood sugar levels.
+Although sugar can give a burst of energy, it’s small-lived and can produce uneven blood sugar levels.
 This can disrupt sleep in the middle of the night as blood sugar levels fall.

 Eat foods that help you sleep

 Tryptophan is an amino acid that is a precursor to serotonin, which is then converted to melatonin.
-Carbohydrate snacks such whole grain crackers before bedtime may help to promote sleep.
+Carbohydrate snacks such whole grain crackers previous to bedtime may help to promote sleep.
 Just be sure to stay away from sweets.

 Eat magnesium-rich foods

-Magnesium is a natural sedative.
-Deficiency of magnesium can result in difficulty sleeping, constipation, muscle tremors or cramps, anxiety, irritability, and pain.
+Magnesium is a natural downer.
+Deficiency of magnesium can upshot in problem sleeping, constipation, muscle tremors or cramps, nervousness, irritability, and pain.
 It has also been use for people with restless leg syndrome.

 Home Remedies for Insomnia